toniebox-reverse-engineering/toniebox/wiki/Debug-Port-&-Extract-Firmware.md

 If you have got problems [check out the known problems and fixes](Known-Problems-and-Fixes#cc3200tool-related).

 ## Example commands
 You may replace COM3 with the right port on your computer (linux ex. /dev/ttyUSB0).
 Please add `--reset dtr` to each command (see 6.) if you have RST connected to DTR for auto reset.
+In addition, if you got connection problems, you may try to connect SOP2 to the RTS pin directly and add `--sop2 ~rts` to each command.

 | | Descriptiion | Command |
 | - | - | - |